If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 4. The Economic Boost

-This is basically 1A to the Market East Evolution.
+This is 1A to the Market East Evolution.
 An entirely new sub-economy will be created around Sixers games in Center City.
-Sure we go hard in any part of the city for an important Sixers game, but having the arena within arms reach will certainly turn things up a notch.
+Sure we go hard in any part of the city for an important Sixers game, but having the arena within arms reach will turn things up a notch.
 Not to mention the pregaming around the area from the moment people get off work until they show up to the game.
-Considering the Sixers don’t typically pull in a heavy tailgating crowd this is one of the bigger wins, considering there’s little to no trade off.
-Not only that, but it will be the bars, restaurants, and overall Market East area that will benefit.
-Not just Xfinity Live! and Delco beer distributors and Wine & Spirits.
+Considering the Sixers don’t typically pull in a heavy tailgating crowd this is one of the bigger wins, considering there’s little to no trade-off.
+Not only that, but it will be the bars, restaurants, and overall Market East experience that will benefit.
+Not just Xfinity Live! and Delco liquor distributors.

-Can we talk about how good some late night, high quality Chinese food will be after a Sixers win?
+Can we talk about how good some late-night, high-quality Chinese food will be after a Sixers win?
 And how much more of it I’ll buy, eat, and hate myself over after a bad loss?
-Pre/post Sixers games could become synonymous with chinese food in the near future and I, for one, am here for it.
+Pre/post-Sixers games could become synonymous with Chinese food in the near future and I’m about it.

 via Visit Philly